inahga/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 aggregation job by sending requests to
 `GET {helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` until
 receiving HTTP status 200 OK with a body containing an `AggregationJobResp`.
-The response MAY include a Retry-After header field to suggest a polling interval to the Leader.
+The Helper's response MAY include a Retry-After header field to suggest a polling interval to the Leader.

-The response's `prepare_resps` must include exactly the same report IDs in the same order as the Leader's `AggregationJobContinueReq`.
+The response's `prepare_resps` MUST include exactly the same report IDs in the same order as the Leader's `AggregationJobContinueReq`.
 Otherwise, the Leader MUST abort the aggregation job.